-Carlo Gavazzi is well positioned in terms of financial stability, focused strategy, innovative technology and long-term client relationships.
-We are grateful to have a dedicated team that is willing and able to successfully defend our global market position even under the current difficult conditions.
+2021 marks 90 years since the founding of our Company.
+During this time, the political, economic and technological environment has changed enormously.
+Carlo Gavazzi has managed to adapt constantly to these new challenges and, in particular, the last 12 months have proven that we are well equipped to weather big storms.
+The Group's key pillars are based on financial stability, focused strategy, innovative technology and long-term client relationships.
+We are grateful to have a dedicated team that is willing and able to successfully defend and further expand our global market position even under the current difficult conditions.
 We would like to thank our employees for their untiring commitment, our customers and business partners for their loyalty to Carlo Gavazzi, as well as our shareholders for their continued trust in the management and the Board of Directors.